Kosovo may be the youngest country in Europe, but this beautiful region has a long history dating back thousands of years.

 Kosovo’s cost of living is low compared to many other European countries, internet speeds are fast, and the capital city, Pristina, is home to several popular cafes and coworking spaces.
 When combined with a growing community of tech workers, it’s easy to see why the country is a popular choice for remote work.

-Confidently Hire in Kosovo with Remofirst
+Confidently Hire in Kosovo with RemoFirst

-When hiring a global workforce, working with an Employer of Record like Remofirst can help ensure compliance throughout the employment process.
+When hiring a global workforce, working with an Employer of Record like RemoFirst can help ensure compliance throughout the employment process.
 We help companies just like yours hire in more than 180 countries, including Kosovo.
 Contact us today to book a demo and learn how we can help you grow internationally.